canonical/subiquity/DESIGN.md

     commands.
  2. Then it waits for all the model objects that feed into the curtin config to be configured.
  3. It waits for confirmation.
+This can in theory be interrupted by a change in the model objects which are considered 'interesting', see below, so it is possible to transition from here to the previous state.
  4. It runs "curtin install" and waits for that to finish.
  5. It waits for the model objects that feed into the cloud-init config to be configured.